 With that being said, there is always room for improvement.
 One of the many pillars of our sustainability strategy is acknowledging the role of the printing and paper industry in our global climate crisis.
 Trying to assert that we contribute little to no impact does nothing but stagnate our efforts towards decarbonization.
 By acknowledging our impact, we are in a better position to make meaningful change.
 We are in industry that relies on the health of our forests and water supplies, along with countless other resources.
 It is in our best interests to dedicate time and effort to maintaining and rehabilitating those environments, otherwise our industry will suffer.
-It is our responsibility as producers to make sure our impact isn't detrimental to the ecosystems we rely on and prove to our communities that we can continue to operate and provide the services they rely on, without harming our environment.
+It is our responsibility as producers to make sure our communities that we can continue to operate and provide the services they rely on, without harming our environment.